nazrana4/Weather_App/Backend/README.md

      ```

 4. **Prepare the database:**
    - Ensure the `city.list.json` file is present in the root directory.
+Otherwise,
    - Run the database setup script:
      ```bash
      node cities_db.js